 "Switch" is a four-part junior high devotional that walks through the CIY short film “Switch.”
 Each lesson features discussion questions, a Kingdom Worker challenge, scripture reading, prayer, and a particular portion of the film.
 This lesson will lay out conversations about the concept of “look, listen, and lean” – a practical way for students to find truth from Jesus.
 The film centers around the story of Nicodemus.

 Originally designed to help pastors navigate a discussion through Zoom, these lessons can also be used in small groups in your weekly programming.
 This devotional will give your students an example of how they can seek Jesus for the truth and fully trust Him.

 This hands-on resource is designed to walk your group through the Sermon on the Mount while experiencing it in your own community.
 You have the option to move through 3 different locations, spending focused time in prayer, and discussing 7 readings from the Sermon on the Mount.

 Sermon in the City includes 7 focused times of reading and prayer through the Sermon on the Mount and is written as a script for easy accessibility.
 This could be used in your weekly programming as you lead your junior or high school students through the readings, but best in a small group setting used by multiple youth leaders!

 It includes four lessons with graphics, a countdown bumper video, and customizable slides to make it your own.
 The optional fifth week is a bonus celebration!
 This lesson includes the Open film, game graphics, and lesson graphics.
-Open curriculum could be used in your weekly programming or in small groups with your junior high or high school students.
+Open curriculum could be used in your weekly programming or in small groups with your junior high students.